JeffGiroux/f5_terraform/Azure/Route_Server/README.md

 ## Test your setup

 - View the created objects in Azure Portal.
 Choose a VM instance or NIC from a spoke VNet and view "Effective Routes".
 You will see BIG-IP advertised routes via BGP across the VNet peering.
+This deployment will launch a single BIG-IP instance, but if you modified 'instanceCountBigIp' then you will see identical network prefixes advertised from multiple BIG-IP devices (aka BGP peers) like the screenshot below.
+The 10.255.10.4 is BIG-IP #1 and 10.255.10.6 is BIG-IP #2.

 ![Azure Effective Routes](images/azure-effective-routes.png)